 Contract management solutions are booming in the US and UK.
 The Netherlands and the rest of the EU are closely monitoring developments.
 Previously, contracts were seen as administrative burdens for financial institutions.
 However, they are increasingly seen as business-critical and with the use of artificial intelligence (AI) on the rise, there are numerous possible applications.
 What exactly does contract management involve?
 Where can it add value?
 What does the future of contract management look like?
 These questions will be addressed further in this article.

 What exactly does contract management involve?

 Other advantages are the configurability and user-friendliness of contract management platforms.
-Platforms, such as EY’s Legal Operations Platform, are also referred to as Low-code and No-code platforms.
+Platforms, such as the EY’s Legal Operations Platform, are also referred to as Low-code and No-code platforms.
 In short, this means that the platform can be set up and used by someone without IT experience.
-It also means that the platform can be configured entirely to your own specification and can be integrated into systems and tools, such as Docusign, Outlook or other CRM tools.
+It also means that the platform can be configured entirely to your own specification and can be integrated into systems and tools, such as DocuSign, Outlook or other CRM tools.
 As a result, the data can always find a way to the end-user.

 Where is the value add?

 The added value depends on the current structure and design of the contract (and documents) database, including the volume and complexity of the contracts, as well as the repetitive nature of the work.
 Having a quick scan of the current database can provide insight into where the potential benefits lie, including cost savings and process efficiencies.

 Easier and faster compliance with (new) laws and regulations